kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>true</code>
 ==============================
 <code><b>true() => boolean</b></code><br/><br/>
 Always returns a true value.
-Use the function syntax(true()) if there is a column name named 'true'
+Use the function syntax(true()) if there is a column named 'true'
 * ``isDiscounted == true()``
 * ``isDiscounted() == true``
 *********************************